 New problems… Old solutions?

-To consider all these aspects is extremely important for the success of IIoT.
-But when it’s time to choose the right database, manufacturers find that the most popular database solutions don’t quite fit the needs of the IIoT use case.
+All these points are important for the success of IIoT.
+However, when it’s time to pick the right database, manufacturers discover that the most popular database solutions don’t quite fit the needs of the IIoT use case.

-If you are interested in the longer, more insightful answer, this upcoming webinar will answer all your questions.
-Hosted by Christian Lutz, the CEO of Crate.io, it will cover this topic in detail, addressing the importance of adopting IIoT practices for the future of the manufacturing industry and presenting how to effectively bring IIoT projects to success, with real-life examples.
-Don’t miss the opportunity of learning directly from an IIoT expert!
+If you are interested in a longer, more insightful answer, this webinar will answer all your questions.
+It is hosted by Christian Lutz, the CEO of Crate.io, and covers this topic in detail.
+Christian addresses the importance of adopting IIoT practices for the future of the manufacturing industry, presenting how to effectively bring IIoT projects to success.
+Learn directly from an IIoT expert!